RuleGo RuleGo

 Type: func(msg RuleMsg, err error)

-• msg: the msg after the end point component processing
+• msg: The message after processing by the end node.

-Rule chain execution completion callback global function, if the rule chain has multiple end points, it will be executed multiple times.
-For example: after executing s1, s2, s3, and s4 are triggered at the same time, then the onEnd event will be triggered 3 times, and msg are the execution results of s2, s3, and s4 respectively.
-The rule chain is as follows:
+Global callback function for rule chain execution completion.
+If a rule chain has multiple endpoints, this function will be called multiple times.
+For example, if s1 triggers s2, s3, and s4 simultaneously, the onEnd event will be triggered three times, with msg being the execution results of s2, s3, and s4 respectively.
+The rule chain is shown in the following figure:

 img